ConservationInternational/resilienceatlas/frontend/README.md

 | `NEXT_PUBLIC_API_HOST`         | Complete URL of the API server (including https) and without the trailing slask (e.g. https://www.resilienceatlas.org)                            |
 | `NEXT_PUBLIC_GOOGLE_ANALYTICS` | Optional − Google Analytics' measurement ID                                                                                                       |

+### How to update the environment variables

+Every time we update the environment variables, we need to update them in the following places:

+- For the Github actions scripts the environment variables are stored in the repository as GitHub secrets.
+In order to update them, you need to be an administrator of the repository.
+And also you need to update the environment variables in the GitHub actions scripts in the `.github/workflows/frontend_ci_cd.yml` file.
+- For the staging and production environments, the environment variables are stored in the server as environment variables.
+In order to update them, you need to be an administrator of the server.
+The environment variables are stored in the file `[project_path]/shared/.env.production`.
+- For the local environment, the environment variables are stored in the `.env.local` file.
+- Update the environment variables in the `README.md` file.
+- Finally, you have to update the environment variables in the `.env.example` file.

 ## CI/CD

 When a pull request (PR) is created, a GitHub action runs the tests (`yarn test`).